learreDHDK/ccode/README.md

 <li>There is a marked distinction between first-world and third-world countries, which is evident by the magnitude of their emissions and by the amount of deposited funds;</li>
 <li>The perception and the reaction of European citizens to climate change saw a negative trend from 2009 and 2013, while in 2019 the awareness is more spread, probable result of the highlighting of the problem in the past years.</li>
 </ul></p>
 <p>Some of these outcomes proved our hypothesis; some others were unexpected, as for example the high amount of each natural event, China’s official “low” account of emissions and the citizens’ perception's negative change in 2013.
-Overall, we thought that data could make emerge a knowledge that is still to much ignored and we were proved in this sense right.</p>
+Overall, we thought that data could make emerge a knowledge that is still too much ignored and we were proved in this sense right.</p>